 Muscles stretching

-Your stomach muscles stretch during pregnancy to accommodate the baby.
+Your abdominal muscles stretch during pregnancy to accommodate the baby.
 When muscles stretch, they might also twitch as they try to maintain their original size.
 Muscle stretching can also lead to dull, achy pain (round ligament pain), but is considered a normal part of pregnancy.

 • vomiting